CosminAvramescu/Cpp-RPC-OAuth/README.md

 ---General aspects

-    After running rpcgen, the files I modified are: app_server.cpp, app_client.cpp, app_svc.cpp, app.h and Makefile.
+    After running rpcgen, the files I modified are: tema_server.cpp, tema_client.cpp, tema_svc.cpp, tema.h and Makefile.

---- Makefile
-    Am schimbat ce era cu .c in .cpp pentru a putea rula app cu fisierele C++.

-    --- app.h
+    --- tema.h
 	Here we have libraries and defined global variables.
-We used these global variables in app_svc.cpp (for initialization, when reading input files) and in app_server.cpp (for updating values, working with the database).
+We used these global variables in tema_svc.cpp (for initialization, when reading input files) and in tema_server.cpp (for updating values, working with the database).

-    --- app_svc.cpp
+    --- tema_svc.cpp
 	Here I open the files given as a parameters when running (userIds, resources).
 Also, I initialize the global variable valability, which is also received as an argument.

---- app_server.cpp
+--- tema_server.cpp
 	Here I implement the server functions (request_authorization_1, request_access_token_1, validate_delegated_action_1,approve_request_token_1_svc).
     I also implemented check_valability_1.
 I needed this because I needed to know in the client if the token needed to be automatically refreshed (if the token validity reached 0).
     Client doesn't have access to the users database, and I needed to get the validity information from the server (so that's why I implemented this function).